-Remember Philip in Acts 8, God called him to leave a happening revival in Samaria to find a solitary man on a lonely deserted highway outside Gaza.

-Philip explained the Scriptures to an Ethiopian in search of the truth.
-God never allows a sincere God-fearer who seeks Him to return home empty-handed.
+Remember in Acts 8, Philip was called to leave a revival in Samaria to find a solitary seeker of God on a lonely deserted highway outside Gaza.
+He preached Jesus to him.
+God never allows the person who fears Him and seeks Him to return home empty-handed...

-Whether its the aborigine in the Australian outback, or a little boy growing up in a strict Islamic country, somehow, someway God will get a sincere seeker the truth and get them pointed toward the Lord Jesus.
+Whether it's the aborigine in the Australian outback, or a little boy growing up under strict Islam, or the girl born into Jewish Orthodoxy - somehow, someway God will get a sincere seeker the truth about His Son Jesus.

-Pastor Joe at the CC Philadelphia told me of a young lady in his church who'd always questioned, "what about the man on the island who's never heard the Gospel?"
-This had been one of her obstacles to faith.
+It reminds me of a young lady who'd always asked, "what about the man on the island who's never heard the Gospel?"
+This had been an obstacle to her faith.

-Recently she was on a mission trip with the church in Uganda.
-On an island in the middle of Lake Victoria she was witnessing to a man who'd never heard about Jesus.
-He was moved to tears by the Gospel.
-That's when it hit her, she was the answer to her question, "what about the man on the island who's never heard?"
+This girl went on a mission trip to Uganda.
+On an island in the middle of Lake Victoria, she shared the Gospel with a man who'd never heard of Jesus.
+He was moved to tears.
+That's when it hit her, she was the answer to her own question, "what about the man on the island who never heard?"
 God has ways to get the Gospel to sincere hearts!
-And His means might be you!
+And His way might be you!
 Verse 7, "And when the angel who spoke to him had departed, Cornelius called two of his household servants and a devout soldier from among those who waited on him continually.
 So when he had explained all these things to them, he sent them to Joppa."
 Their mission was to fetch Peter...
 "The next day, as they went on their journey and drew near the city, Peter went up on the housetop to pray, about the sixth hour."

-Again, as we've mentioned, when God does a work it effects both sides of the equation.
-Cornelius' men are in route when God tackles Peter's reluctance.
-It was noon, on the rooftop, when Peter sees a vision...
+As we've mentioned, when God does a work He operates on both sides of the equation.
+Cornelius' men are en route, as God tackles Peter's reluctance.
+It was noontime, on the rooftop, when Peter sees a vision...

 And Joppa was the perfect backdrop for this vision.

-Today, there's a whale-shaped fountain in Joppa, put there in honor of Jonah who set sail from this very port.
+Today, there's a whale-shaped fountain in the town center, a reminder of Jonah who set sail from this port.

-Jonah was the bigoted prophet.
+Remember, Jonah was the bigoted prophet.
 He was prejudiced against Ninevites.
 He hated Gentiles.
-In Jonah's mind and heart, God's salvation was for "Jews only."
+In his mind and heart, God's salvation was for "Jews only."

 But God altered Jonah's direction.
-He stirred up a storm scared a ship's crew into slinging Jonah into the sea - where a fish swallowed Jonah - then spit him up on the bank.
-A repentant Jonah went on to preach to the Gentiles.
-Now God is again at Joppa, where He once more intends to bust up The Jews Only Club...
+He stirred up a storm scared a ship's crew into slinging Jonah into the sea - where a fish swallowed him; then spit him up on a bank.
+A repentant Jonah; then went on to preach to Assyria's Gentiles.
+Here, God is again at Joppa, where He once more busts up The Jews Only Club.

 It's noon.
 The tropical heat is on the rise.
 Peter climbs to the rooftop patio to enjoy some shade, and cool off in the ocean breeze.
-And it's lunch time...
+And it's lunchtime...